mkanmar/Twitter-Sentiment-Analysis/README.md

 ## 🎖️ Acknowledgments

-This project was organized by the Davis Data Science Club.
+This project was organized by the [**Davis Data Science Club**](https://github.com/Davis-Data-Science-Club) in Winter 2023.
 Special thanks to the club for organizing and supporting this initiative.

 ---